ehmatthes/pcc_2e/updates/updates.md

 The latest version of Python 3.8 was released on October 14th, 2019.
 Read [more about the Python 3.8 release](../python3_8/).

 Everything in the book should still work with Python 3.8, except you might need to install a specific version of Pygame.
 For that update, see the section [Pygame on Python 3.8](../python3_8#pygame-on-python-38).

-### Django 3.0 is out
+### Django 3.1 is out

-Django 3.0 was released on December 2, 2019.
-Read [more about this release](../django3_0/).
+Django 3.1 was released on August 4, 2020.
+Read [more about this release](../django3_1/).

-Everything in the Learning Log project (Chapters 18-20) should work on Django 3.0, with one minor change.
-For that update, see the section [Deploying to Heroku](../django3_0#deploying-to-heroku).
+Everything in the Learning Log project (Chapters 18-20) should work on Django 3.1, with only minor changes in the second half of Chapter 20.
+For these updates, see the section [Deploying to Heroku](../django3_1#deploying-to-heroku).

 ### Pygame on macOS